-This product is a simulator debugger which allows you to run and evaluate your application program without any target hardware.
+The M3T-PD32RSIM simulator debugger for the M32R microcontroller family allows you to run and evaluate your application program without any target hardware.
 It provides a source-level-debugging environment with abundant break features and advanced functions such as coverage measurement and virtual interrupts.
-In addition, its user friendly interface and multi-window (overlappable) will offer stress-free debugging environment.
+In addition, its user friendly and multi-window (overlappable) interface offers a stress-free debugging environment.

 This debugger also allows you to customize with a programming tool such as Microsoft Visual C++ or Visual Basic (the PDSDK COM kit required).
 For example, you can create a user-defined window and interface between the debugger and other COM-compliant applications.